jeffskinnerbox/jeffskinnerbox.github.io/content/ideas/learning-how-to-use-an-oscilloscope.md

 ## The Art of Electronics
 None of these tools will be a substitute for a mastering of the domain of electronics.
-To to that, you man not start here, but you should certainly finish here:
+To that, you man not start here, but you should certainly finish here:
 [The Truth is in There: The Art of Electronics, the x-Chapters](https://hackaday.com/2020/01/23/the-truth-is-in-there-the-art-of-electronics-the-x-chapters)

 # Tutorials on Electronics